google/sandboxed-api/oss-internship-2020/jsonnet/README.md

 ## Examples

-The `examples/` directory contains code to produce two command-line tools -- `jsonnet_sandboxed` and `jsonnet_multiple_files_sandboxed`.
+The `examples/` directory contains code to produce three command-line tools -- `jsonnet_sandboxed`, `jsonnet_yaml_stream_sandboxed` and `jsonnet_multiple_files_sandboxed`.
 The first one enables the user to evaluate jsonnet code held in one file and writing to one output file.
-The other one is for evaluating one jsonnet file into multiple output files.
+The second evaluates one jsonnet file into one file, which can be interepreted as YAML stream.
+The third one is for evaluating one jsonnet file into multiple output files.
-Both tools are based on what can be found [here](https://github.com/google/jsonnet/blob/master/cmd/jsonnet.cpp).
+All three tools are based on what can be found [here](https://github.com/google/jsonnet/blob/master/cmd/jsonnet.cpp).

 ## Build